Ayms/node-Tor/README.md

 Speechless to say that it's a huge and complicate work, but javascript's magic makes that the complete code is only about 7000 "normal" lines, the complete code with third party modules minified is about 400 KB.

-The minified version will be public, the complete version might be public when we have time to work on it and possibly replace some modules by built-in ones (like WebCrypto, TextEncoder/Decoder, etc)
+The minified version is public, the complete version might be public when we have time to work on it and possibly replace some modules by built-in ones (like WebCrypto, TextEncoder/Decoder, etc)

 ##js OP : Anonymous peer to peer download inside browsers and distributed database inside browsers (torrent like but better and safe)